team-friendo/signalboost/README.md

 To avoid having to export `SIGNALBOOST_ENV_FILE` in every bash session, you could add the export statement to your `~/.bashrc` or `~/.bash_profile` file (or the equivalent for your favorite shell program).

 # Sysadmin Guide <a name="sysadmin-guide"></a>

-Want to deploy an instance of signalboost on the official Team Friendo server or your own?
+Want to deploy an instance of Signalboost on the official Team Friendo server or your own server?
 Great!
 This section is for you!

-It contains guides on system requirements you'll need to get started and two separate guides for people who want to run their own instances of signalboost ([Deploy Instructions for General Public](#deploy-public)) and Team Friendo members trying to learn how we deploy the mainline instance ([Deploy Instructions for Maintainers](#deploy-Team Friendo))
+It contains guides on system requirements you'll need to get started and two separate guides for people who want to run their own instances of Signalboost ([Deploy Instructions for General Public](#deploy-public)) and Team Friendo members trying to learn how we deploy the mainline instance ([Deploy Instructions for Maintainers](#deploy-Team Friendo))

 ## Deploy Instructions for General Public <a name="deploy-public"></a>